-1. Title: Extreme Cold Weather Preparedness and Operations
+- 1. Title: Extreme Cold Weather Preparedness and Operations

-2. Number: EOP-012-1
+- 2. Number: EOP-012-1

-3. Purpose: To address the effects of operating in extreme cold weather by ensuring each Generator Owner has developed and implemented plan(s) to mitigate the reliability impacts of extreme cold weather on its generating units.
+- 3. Purpose: To address the effects of operating in extreme cold weather by ensuring each Generator Owner has developed and implemented plan(s) to mitigate the reliability impacts of extreme cold weather on its generating units.

-4. Applicability:
+- 4. Applicability:

 - 4.1.
 Functional Entities:

 - 4.1.1.
 Generator Owner

 - 4.1.2.
 Generator Operator

 - 4.2.
 Facilities:

-- 4.2.1 For purposes of this standard, the term "generating unit" subject to these requirements refers to the following Bulk Electric System (BES) resources:
+- 4.2.1 4.2.
+Facilities: For purposes of this standard, the term "generating unit" subject to these requirements means refers to the following Bulk Electric System (BES) resources:

-- 4.2.1.1 A Bulk Electric System generating unit that commits or is obligated to serve a Balancing Authority load pursuant to a tariff obligation, state requirement as defined by the relevant electric regulatory authority, or other contractual arrangement, rule, or regulation, for a continuous run of four hours or more at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius); or
+- 4.2.1.1 4.2.1 A Bulk Electric System generating unit:

+4.2.1.1 that That commits or is obligated to serve a Balancing Authority load pursuant to an Open Access Transmission Tariff (OATT) a tariff obligation, state requirement as defined by the relevant electric regulatory authority, or other contractual arrangement; rule, or regulation, for a continuous run of four hours or more at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius); or

-- 4.2.1.2 A Blackstart Resource
+4.2.1.2 A Blackstart Resource

-- 4.2.2 Exemptions:

-- 4.2.2.1 Any Bulk Electric System generating unit included under Section 4.2.1 above that has a calculated Extreme Cold Weather Temperature exceeding 32 degrees Fahrenheit (zero degrees Celsius) under Requirement R3 Part 3.1 and as part of the required five year review in Requirement R4 Part 4.1 is exempt from further requirements in this standard.

-- 4.2.2.2 A Bulk Electric System generating unit that is not committed or obligated to operate at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius) for any continuous run of more than four hours, but is called upon to operate for more than four hours in order to assist in the mitigation of BES Emergencies, Capacity Emergencies, or Energy Emergencies during periods at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius).
+- 4.2.2 Exemptions: - 4.2.2.1 Any Bulk Electric System generating unit included under Section 4.2.1 above that has a calculated Extreme Cold Weather Temperature exceeding 32 degrees Fahrenheit (zero degrees Celsius) under Requirement R3 Part 3.1 and as part of the required five year review in Requirement R4 Part 4.1 is exempt from further requirements in this standard. - 4.2.2.2 4.2.1.1.1 The term excludes a A Bulk Electric System generating unit that is typically not available not committed or obligated to operate at or below thirty two (a temperature of 32)- degrees Fahrenheit (zero degrees Celsius) for any continuous run of more than four hours.
+The exclusion applies even when such BES-generator has been called, but is called upon to operate for more than four hours in order to assist in the mitigation of BES Emergencies, Capacity Emergencies, or Energy Emergencies during periods at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius).

-- 5. Effective Date: See Implementation Plan for Project 2021-07.